Monogramm/docker-frappe/README.md

 # Default site
 FRAPPE_DEFAULT_SITE=

 # Default HTTP port.
-Should either 80 (default value) or 443 when using SSL or any custom port defined for the NGinx reverse proxy.
+Should either be 80 (default value) or 443 when using SSL or any custom port defined for the NGinx reverse proxy.
 FRAPPE_HTTP_PORT=80

 # Default backend port.
-Should either 8000 (default value) or any custom port defined for the app backend.
+Should either be 80 (default value) or any custom port defined for the app backend.
-FRAPPE_WEBSERVER_PORT=8000
+FRAPPE_WEBSERVER_PORT=80

 # Remove all sites data on startup if set to 1
 # This should only be used for dev / test environments